google/comprehensive-rust/src/chromium/adding-third-party-crates/keeping-up-to-date.md

-# Keeping crates up to date
+# Keeping Crates Up to Date

 As the OWNER of any third party Chromium dependency, you are [expected to keep it up to date with any security fixes][0].
 It is hoped